Frequently Asked Baking Questions (FAQs)

 Q7.
 How do I ensure I can get my cake out of a detailed bundt pan in one piece?

-I used to use lots of baking spray, and sometimes a dusting of flour or cocoa, but I recently made up GBBO winner Nancy Birtwhistle’s lining paste.
-It is made up of flour, vegetable shortening and vegetable oil into a paste and stored in the fridge.
-You can use it straight from the fridge and just brush it on and fill with the cake batter and the cake will literally pop out.
+I used to use melted butter & a dusting of flour or cocoa, but then I reviewed Great British Bake Off (Great British Baking Show) winner Nancy Birtwhistle’s lining paste.
+Also know as Cake Goop, it is made up of flour, vegetable shortening and vegetable oil, formed into a paste and stored in the fridge ready to use when needed.
+You can use it straight from the fridge and just brush it on, fill with the cake batter and the cake will literally pop out once given some time to cool.

-I now use it for any type of greasing that’s needed, and saves on melting butter, or buying expensive cake release sprays.
+I now use it for any type of greasing that’s needed in my baking or cooking, and saves on melting butter, or buying expensive cake release sprays.
+Is vega, and can be made using gluten free flour too.

 If you want to use on a chocolate cake, take a few tsps of the paste out and mix in a little cocoa powder just to change the colour of it and use as before.